KeithHenry/chromeExtensionAsync/README.md

 ```html
 <script type="text/javascript" src="chrome-extension-async.js"></script>
 ```

+TypeScript definitions for the altered API are in `chrome-extension-async.d.ts`

 ## Release Notes
 This only 'promisifies' API functions that use callbacks and are not marked as deprecated.